trongthanh/int3ractive.com/_posts/2018/2018-08-28-make-the-best-of-MacBook-touchpad-on-Ubuntu.md

 In this post, I'm detailing my touchpad setup that I feel best so far and that it is as close to MacOS experience as I can get.

-Although **libinput** is the default driver on latest Linux distros, we'll switch to **mtrack**[^1] driver which supports many more of multi-touch gestures with flexible configurations, especially the three finger drag, which is also the main reasons for my move.
+Although **libinput** is the default driver on latest Linux distros, we'll switch to **mtrack**[^1] driver which supports many more of multi-touch gestures with flexible configurations, especially the three finger drag, which is also the main reason for my move.
 Thanks to this [blog post](https://williambharding.com/blog/technology/toward-a-linux-touchpad-as-smooth-as-macbook-pro/), I got a much faster head start, but there were still a lot of other things I did to get to my current setup.

-Before we begin, please noted that mtrack currently and will only support Xorg environment, which I am fine since I don't find Wayland is any better in terms of performance and resource usage on current Ubuntu 18.04.
+Before we begin, please be noted that mtrack currently and will only support Xorg environment, which I am fine since I don't find Wayland is any better in terms of performance and resource usage on current Ubuntu 18.04.
 I'm staying with Xorg for now (which is default session of Ubuntu 18.04 by the way).

 ## Compile and install mtrack driver